 \chapter{Representation of a Group}

 Let $G$ be a finite group.
 Let $k$ be a field.
-We will assume that characteristic of $k$ is $0$, e.g.,$\mathbb C$, $\mathbb R$ or $\mathbb Q$ though often $char(k)\nmid |G|$ is enough. \begin{definition}[Representation] A {\bf representation of $G$ over $k$} is a homomorphism $\rho \colon G\rightarrow GL(V)$ where $V$ is a vector space of finite dimension over field $k$.
-The vector space $V$ is called a {\bf representation space} of $G$ and its dimension the {\bf dimension of representation}. \end{definition} Strictly speaking the pair $(\rho, V) $ is called representation of $G$ over field $k$.
-However if there is no confusion we simply call $\rho$ a representation or $V$ a representation of $G$.
-Let us fix a basis $\{v_1,v_2,\ldots,v_n\}$ of $V$.
-Then each $\rho(g)$ can be written in a matrix form with respect to this basis.
-This defines a map $\tilde\rho\colon G\rightarrow GL_n(k)$ which is a group homomorphism.
+We will assume that characteristic of $k$ is $0$, e.g., $k=\mathbb C$, $\mathbb R$ or $\mathbb Q$.
+Although often it would be enough to assume $char(k)\nmid |G|$. { \begin{definition}[Representation] A {\bf representation of $G$ over $k$} is a homomorphism $\rho \colon G\rightarrow \GL(V)$ where $V$ is a vector space of finite dimension over the field $k$.
+The vector space $V$ is called {\bf representation space} of $G$, and its dimension is the {\bf dimension of representation}. \end{definition}} Strictly speaking, the pair $(\rho, V) $ is called a representation of $G$ over the field $k$.
+However, if there is no confusion we would simply call either $\rho$ or $V$, a representation of $G$.